Paul Touvier: Arrest

 On 24 May 1989, Touvier was arrested at the Society of Saint Pius X (SSPX) priory in Nice.
 The SSPX said at the time that Touvier had been allowed to live in the priory as "an act of charity to a homeless man".

 Death

 On 17 July 1996, Paul Touvier died of prostate cancer at the age of 81 in Fresnes Prison, near Paris.
 A Tridentine Requiem Mass was offered for the repose of his soul by Father Philippe Laguérie at St Nicolas du Chardonnet, the Society of St. Pius X chapel, in Paris.
-He was survived by his widow, Monique (died 2018), and their two children, Chantal and Pierre.
+He was survived by his widow, Monique (died 2018), and their two children.

 In popular culture

 The Irish-Canadian novelist Brian Moore's 1995 novel, The Statement, is loosely based on Touvier's life.
 It was adapted as a film, also titled The Statement (2003), directed by Norman Jewison.
 Michael Caine appeared as Pierre Brossard, a character inspired by Touvier.

 An episode of the History Television series Nazi Hunters, first broadcast on 1 November 2010, documented the 1989 efforts of French authorities to find and arrest Touvier.